2021 Dahms-Bierbaum Workshop

 Jeanette Williams, PRP, CP-T

 Jeanette N. Williams is a professional parliamentary consultant who serves a variety of local, state, national, and international organizations.
-She particularly enjoys her volunteer work with the Minnesota Association of Student Councils and Minnesota Association of Honor Societies.
 She is credentialed as a professional registered parliamentarian through the National Association of Parliamentarians [NAP] and as a Certified Parliamentarian and Teacher through the American Institute of Parliamentarians [AIP].
 She is an honorary member of the St. Paul Unit of NAP, and is a founding member of the recently formed electronic AIP Adopt In-Lieu-Of Chapter.

-She is a past president of NAP (2005-2007) and has served in various elected and appointed positions at the association, district, and national levels.
-In AIP, she served as Education Director for nine years and as a director for four years.
-She is a trustee with the Lester L. Dahms Memorial Foundation, and serves as parliamentarian of both the Minnesota State Association of Parliamentarians and AIP Adopt In-Lieu-Of Chapter.
+She is a past president of NAP (2005-2007) and has served in various elected and appointed positions at the unit, association, district, and national levels.
+She currently serves on the NAP Commission on Credentialing.
+In AIP, she served as Education Director for nine years and then as a director for four years.
+She is a trustee with the Lester L. Dahms Memorial Foundation.
+She currently serves as parliamentarian for the Minnesota State Association of Parliamentarians and the newly formed electronic AIP Adopt In-Lieu-Of Chapter.

 Daniel E. Seabold, PhD, PRP